This tutorial provides a basic Go programmer’s introduction to working with gRPC.

 gRPC layer.

-Finally, let’s look at our bidirectional streaming RPC RouteChat()
+Finally, let’s look at our bidirectional streaming RPC RouteChat().

 func (s *routeGuideServer) RouteChat(stream pb.RouteGuide_RouteChatServer) error {